zksecurity/noname/book/src/rfc/const_generic.md

 ## Summary
-Enable const generic to improve modularization and reusability of the code.
+The scope of this RFC is to allow const generic on functions.
+The const generic on types is out of the scope.

 ## Motivation
 In the current implementation, array initialization requires explicitly stating all element values, which becomes impractical for large arrays.
 Furthermore, the lack of support for constant variables as array sizes limits the ability to write functions that generically handle arrays of varying sizes.
 This also necessitates hardcoding loop ranges, reducing flexibility.